Summary

 Join Us for LEAD52

 I know you want to be a more confident leader–that’s why you listen to this podcast.
-LEAD52 is a global community of people like you who are committed to transforming our ability to lead and deliver.
+LEAD52 is a global community of people like you who are committed to transforming their ability to lead and deliver.
 It’s 52 weeks of leadership learning, delivered right to your inbox, taking less than 5 minutes a week.
 And it’s all for free.
 Learn more and sign up at GetLEAD52.com.
 Thanks!

 Thank you for joining me for this episode of The People and Projects Podcast!